 - First thing: take pictures.
-Pictures help to file claims, and document exactly what kind of damage that may exist.
-Even if you may not necessarily see it, the pictures could show insurance companies what area in your house what needs repaired.
+Pictures help to file claims and document exactly what kind of damage may exist.
+Even if you may not necessarily see it, the pictures could show insurance companies what area in your house needs to be repaired.
 Taking pictures also helps determine if there is a change in damage over time, indicating other potential issues.

 - For filing the claim, it's important to take pictures of everything.
-Any book, piece of furniture, patch of carpet, article of clothing, or appliance is fair game!
-It's also important to document any wet walls, wet sheet rock, or wet floors.
+Any book, piece of furniture, a patch of carpet, article of clothing, or appliance is fair game!
+It's also important to document any wet walls, wet sheetrock, or wet floors.
 Anything that you may want to claim in the future needs to be documented.

 - While on the roof, check gutters.
 Gutters could have been loosened by the wind but not enough that they came off.
 Gutters that later work themselves free could do a lot of damage to newly repaired windows or fall onto cars, or even house inhabitants or guests.

 - Shutters and exterior trim are important to note.
 If something came loose, it may not be immediately obvious.

 - Check dryer vent outlets.
 Wind and heavy water could easily have clogged the outlet with various debris.